10 Ways to Enjoy Pet-Friendly Festivals This Summer

 Pet-Friendly Festivals: Tips for Festival Planners

-- Use signage to encourage responsible pet ownership.
+Use signage to encourage responsible pet ownership.
 For example, put fun signs around the festival grounds talking about the importance of using a leash and cleaning up after pets.
 Consider speaking in the “voice” of a dog to draw attention to the messages you’re trying to communicate.
-Get more signage tips and ideas here.
+Get more signage tips and ideas here (PDF).

 Pet-Friendly Festivals: Tips for Festival Participants

-- Know your pet’s limits.
+Know your pet’s limits.
 Some pets are very social.
 Others prefer to avoid a crowd.
 You are the best person to decide what your pet will and will not enjoy.
 Don’t put her in a situation where she’ll be anxious or unhappy and might act out.
-Get more tips in our Happy Pet Handbook.
+Get more tips in our Happy Pet Handbook (PDF).